dbcli/athenacli/docs/index.rst

     aws_access_key_id = ''
     aws_secret_access_key = ''

+    # AWS region
+    region_name = 'us-west-2'

-    # Amazon S3 staging directory where query results will be stored.
+    # Amazon S3 staging directory where query results are stored.
+    # NOTE: S3 should in the same region as specified above.
+    # The format is 's3://<your s3 directory path>'
     s3_staging_dir = ''

 Create a table